t0ffel/fluentd-openshift/README.md

 It contains the image definitions of the components of the light-weight logging stack as well as tools for building and deploying them.

+Tested on OpenShift 3.2.
+I believe it should work on pure kubernetes as well although I didn't try.

+## Goals
+The focus is to
+* Deploy and re-configure fluentd easily
+* View Fluentd configuration files the same way fluentd sees them.
+* Update fluentd configuration without complete uninstall.

+### Current configuration assumptions
+Here are some assumption, obviously feel free to re-configure fluentd the way you want it to behave.
-The assumption is that we're using external ElasticSearch and visualization tools.
+* The assumption is that we're using external ElasticSearch and visualization tools.
+* Another assumption is that we're using journald logging driver in docker

 ## Components